CBIIT/bento-docs/source/configuration/global-ui-elements.md

 If more than 4 links are specified, **Bento will display only the first 4 links without any warning or error message.**
   * Set the field `text` to the display text for the link.
   * Set the field `link` to the desired link address.
 Valid links (a) an internal link to a Bento page (b) an external link (c) a valid email address.
   * A Footer Subsection Link can also be displayed as an icon.
-For example, you can embed the icon and link of a social media platform in your Footer Subsection.
+For example, you can embed the icon and link of a social media platform in the Footer Subsection.
 1. Here is an example of a Footer Subsection with four types Footer Subsection links:
 ```javascript
 export default {